zugo-m/alx-low_level_programming/0x04-pointers_arrays_strings/README.md

 File 100-atoi.c is a function that convert a string to an integer.

 File 101-keygen.c is a program that generates random valid passwords for the program 101-crackme.

+File _putchar.c contains the _putchar() function definition.

+File holberton.h is the header file containing all the function prototypes used in this project.